 If your strengths are both visual and non-visual: you can follow both sets of the guidelines given above.

-A Statement of Intent of approximately 350 words is a required element of the portfolio.
+A Statement of Intent of approximately 300 words is a required element of the portfolio.
 No portfolio will be reviewed without the written statement.
 After your application has been received and processed details will be emailed to you about the Statement of Intent.
-No portfolio will be reviewed without the written statement.OCAD U Admissions & Recruitment will contact you via email with detailed instructions on options for submitting or presenting your portfolio after you have submitted your application via the Ontario Universities Application Centre.
+No portfolio will be reviewed without the written statement.OCAD U Admissions & Recruitment will contact you via email with detailed instructions on submitting your portfolio after you have submitted your application via the Ontario Universities Application Centre.